Members and attendance record

 Sue lives in Grayshott, Surrey, with her husband.
 She is a committed Christian, a vegetarian, an avid reader and has a burning ambition to wing-walk.

 As Executive Headteacher Sue is an ex officio governor and is automatically a member of the governing body.
 She has no business interests connected to the school and is not a governor at any other school.
 As EHT, Sue’s term of office has no finish date.

-Suzie Maine, Parent Governor Member of the Learning & Achievement Committee, Interim Chair of Governor's
+Suzie Maine, Parent Governor Chair of the Learning & Achievement Committee

 Before having children, I worked in the charity sector, managing Quality Standards for a network of 50+ Community Foundations, adding value to the network through shared learning and impact assessment.
 Previously, I project managed the development of FareShare South West (a food redistribution charity in Bristol).
-I now have two sons - five and three years old - and have been a freelance proof-reader/copy editor since 2011, specialising in academic texts and PhDs.
-I’m passionate about community, am an active member of the church and Send Help, and would love to bring these skills to the school as a governor.
+I have two children at Send Primary and have been a freelance proof-reader/copy editor since 2011, specialising in academic texts and PhDs.
+I’m passionate about community, am an active member of the church and would love to bring these skills to the school as a governor.

 Suzie was appointed by the parents of Send CofE Primary School on the 4th November 2016.
 Suzie has no business interests connected to the school, Suzie’s term of office finishes on 3rdNovember 2020.

 Reverend Tony Shutt, Foundation Governor, Member of the Learning & Achievement Committee